WardrobeAI/SnakePedia/README.md

 ## Installation

-Just clone this directory.
+Just clone this project.
 Then create a virtual environment.
 Finally, install the dependencies using pip.

 ```bash